 - Romeo and Juliet: Trope Codifier, The Nurse is the Maid who plays Secret-Keeper for Juliet the Maiden as she tries to get with Romeo.

 - Most Romeo and Juliet retellings, such as West Side Story, will have this dynamic also.
 West Side Story features Anita, who is only a few years older than Maria but quite a bit more mature and experienced (as well as being Maria's older brother's girlfriend).

 - The Merchant of Venice: Nerissa is the Maid to Portia's maiden.
 They both even go undercover together as men and keep the same dynamic.
 Nerissa is also officially Portia's waiting maid.

-- Beatrice's relationship with Hero in Much Ado About Nothing is somewhere between being the Maid and being a Cool Big Sis.
-Beatrice is slightly older than Hero and has a big-sisterly relationship with her.
-Beatrice also gives Hero some relationship advice and tries to protect her when Hero is slandered.
-The big difference is that Beatrice has her own plot rather than just being a side-character in Hero's.
+- Beatrice's relationship with Hero in Much Ado About Nothing is somewhere between being the Maid and a Cool Big Sis.
+Beatrice is slightly older than Hero and has a big-sisterly relationship with her; they're actually cousins, but have essentially been brought up as sisters, since Beatrice was taken in by her uncle (Hero's father) after she was orphaned.
+Beatrice also gives Hero some relationship advice, and tries to protect her when Hero is slandered.
+The big difference is that Beatrice has her own plot rather than just being a side character in Hero's.

-- In Umineko no Naku Koro ni, Jessica often talks about her love life and other woes to her servant and friend Shannon, who has a boyfriend (Jessica's own cousin George) while she doesn't.
+- In Umineko: When They Cry, Jessica often talks about her love life and other woes to her servant and friend Shannon, who has a boyfriend (Jessica's own cousin George) while she doesn't.
 She is also the only one to know that Jessica loves Kanon, another servant, which her parents certainly wouldn't approve of (though she only knows this because she and Kanon are the same person).
-Played with a little in that Shannon is only more filled out in certain places, and though she's around the same age and not unattractive she Can't Have Sex, Ever.
+Played with a little in that Shannon is only more filled out in certain places, and though she's around the same age and not unattractive, she Can't Have Sex, Ever.